HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: Task Design

 The leader’s script for collaboration is shown below.
-Since this is a meta-plan, it can be applied to many specific plans and, starts with few details populated.
-Part of its task is to fill in task-specific details.
+Since this is a meta-script, it can be applied to many specific scripts and starts with few parameter values populated.
+Part of its task is to fill in task-specific parameter values.
 Select comments are provided for this human-readable formalism.
-For further information, please refer to \cite{english2020ontoagent,mcshane2021linguistics,mcshane2024agents}.
+For further details on this formalism, please refer to \cite{english2020ontoagent,mcshane2021linguistics,mcshane2024agents}.

 \begin{codeblock} \textbf{@COLLABORATIVE-ACTIVITY (leader)} [INIT] *identify-team-members [SELECT-PLAN] {// Select a plan from available options.} RUN *identify-candidate-plans RUN *select-plan [PRECONDITIONS] {// Preconditions will be determined once} {// a plan has been picked.} [SUGGEST-PLAN] {// Propose the selected plan to the team.} RUN NEW @PROPOSE-PLAN [RUN-PLAN] {// The leader hasn’t picked a plan yet.} \end{codeblock}